flatiron/blacksmith/articles/basic/command-line/how-to-prompt-for-cli-input/article.md

 How do I prompt users for input from a command-line script?

 So you've got a little CLI tool, but you want to be able to prompt a user for additional data after the script has started, rather than passing it in as a command line argument or putting it in a file.
-To do this, you'll need to listen to STDIN ("standard input", i.e. your keyboard), which Node.js exposes for you as `process.stdin`, a Readable Stream.
+To do this, you'll need to listen to STDIN ("standard input", i.e. your keyboard), which Node.js exposes for you as `process.stdin` which is a readable stream.

 Streams are Node's way of dealing with evented I/O - they're a big topic, and you can read more about them (here).
 For now, we're only going to deal with the Stream methods relevant to working with `process.stdin` so as to keep the examples easy.